Jinntec/Fore/doc/json.md

 a 'bind object' is created that reflects the state of the node with respect to the binding properties (readonly, required, relevant, valid, type, value).

+**todo: this needs another review - it's probably more consistent to wrap the single binding in an array to align it with complex repeats (use the same structure).
+This might ease coding for the client.**

 The resulting JSON:
 ```
 [